 Certificate of Graduate Study in Literacy

 The Certificate of Graduate Study in Literacy is designed to accommodate teachers and special education teachers, educational technicians, and other holders of baccalaureate degrees who do not want to complete all of the requirements for a master's degree but who wish to obtain a basic background in literacy.
-Students who complete program requirements receive official transcript recognition of their work and a certificate from the Literacy, Language, and Culture program. certificate completers are able to plan effective literacy instruction for their students.
+Students who complete program requirements receive official transcript recognition of their work and a certificate of completion.
+Certificate completers are able to plan effective literacy instruction for their students.

 Total Required Credits: 12

-EDU 514 Improving Teaching in Content Areas through Literacy or
+- EDU 514 Improving Teaching in Content Areas through Literacy for All Students Including Those with Diverse Abilities and Backgrounds or

 Criteria for admission include successful completion of a bachelor's degree and relevant professional experience.
 To earn a certificate, students must complete 75 percent of the required coursework at USM, and earn a grade of B (3.0) or better in each course.